ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - [Neutrino](https://github.com/rickgaiser/neutrino) does not support compressed `ZSO` files.
 If `ZSO` files are found in your `games` folder, they will be automatically decompressed to `ISO` files by the `03-Game-Installer.sh` script

 ### Problems Launching Games
-If games still do not appear in the OPL/NHDDL games list and fail to launch from the PSBBN Game Channel, you should try the following:
+If games still do not appear in the [OPL](https://github.com/ps2homebrew/Open-PS2-Loader)/[NHDDL](https://github.com/pcm720/nhddl) games list and fail to launch from the PSBBN Game Channel, you should try the following:

+1. If you have a mod chip, disable it
-1. Re-run `03-Game-Installer.sh` and select an alternative game launcher
+2. Re-run `03-Game-Installer.sh` and select an alternative game launcher
-2. Connect the PS2 HDD/SSD directly to your PC using an internal SATA connection or a different USB adapter, then re-run `02-PSBBN-Installer.sh`
+3. Connect the PS2 HDD/SSD directly to your PC using an internal SATA connection or a different USB adapter, then re-run `02-PSBBN-Installer.sh`
-3. Try using a different HDD/SSD and re-run `02-PSBBN-Installer.sh`
+4. Try using a different HDD/SSD and re-run `02-PSBBN-Installer.sh`
-4. Try using a different SATA mod for your PS2
+5. Try using a different SATA mod for your PS2

 ### Notes on APA-Jail: